The vagina and the external structures of the vulva naturally range in shape, color, and size.

 If the outer and inner lips are small and close to the inner thighs, the clitoral hood, which hides the clitoris, may be visible.

-These are some variations in shape, but healthy vulvas have many other shapes and sizes.
+These are some possible variations in shape, but healthy vulvas have many other shapes and sizes.

 Inside the vagina

 The inside of the vagina is like a long tube with folded areas that can expand and contract.
-Some doctors compare this characteristic to an accordion.
+Some descriptions

 Imaging studies reveal that most vaginas are narrower toward the vaginal opening and wider toward the cervix.
 This usually forms a “V” shape, although the width at the widest point can vary.